Semi-Parametric Sensitivity Analysis for Trials with Irregular and Informative Assessment Times: Appendix B: Theory

-Based on this theory, we use the following procedure to derive an observed-data influence function: We first derive a full-data influence function $\varphi(L)$.
-We then obtain elements of $\Lambda_1^{O,\perp}$ by inverse-weighting $\varphi(L)$ and adding elements of the augmentation space (defined below).
-We then identify an element $h(O)$ of this form which is also orthogonal to $\Lambda(F_{R|L})$.
-By the above theory, $h(O)$ is in the space $\Lambda^{O,\perp}$.
-Furthermore, $h(O)$ inherits the property of being correctly normalized from $\varphi(L)$, and therefore $h(O)$ is an observed data influence function.
+Based on this theory, we use the following procedure to derive an observed-data influence function: We first derive a full-data influence function $\boldsymbol{\varphi}(\boldsymbol{L})$.
+We obtain elements of $\Lambda_1^{O,\perp}$ by inverse-weighting $\boldsymbol{\varphi}(\boldsymbol{L})$ and adding elements of the augmentation space (defined below).
+We then identify one of these elements that is also orthogonal to $\Lambda(F_{R|L})$.
+By the above theory, this element is in the space $\Lambda^{O,\perp}$.
+We further show that this element inherits the property of being correctly normalized from $\boldsymbol{\varphi}(\boldsymbol{L})$, and is therefore an observed data influence function.

-\textbf{Proof of Theorem \ref{thm:IF}}.
+Proof of Theorem 1:

 \begin{proof} \